 - Add 600-750ml water to cover the meat, and add any spare bones you have.
 The bones will give a great flavour to the liquid.

 - Bring back up to a simmer, cover loosely, turn heat to low, and leave to simmer gently for 1 hour, stirring a couple of times.

 - After 1 hour test the lamb for tenderness.
 If it’s still firm and rubbery, cook for a further 15 minutes then retest and repeat if necessary.

-- Remove the lamb meat (not the bones) from the pan into a container, and coat well with the sauce, which helps it stay moist and adds additional flavour.
-The pre-cooked lamb is now ready to use in curries.
+- Remove the meat (not the bones) from the pan into a container, and coat well with the sauce, which helps it stay moist and adds additional flavour.
+The pre-cooked lamb/beef is now ready to use in curries.
 Discard the whole spices.

 - If not using imminently, allow to cool, cover, and refrigerate.
 It will keep for 3-4 days in the fridge.

-- Alternatively, to freeze, empty into airtight freezer bags in individual portion sizes, making sure to use plenty of the extra sauce to coat the lamb generously.
+- Alternatively, to freeze, empty into airtight freezer bags in individual portion sizes, making sure to use plenty of the extra sauce to coat the meat generously.
 Use within 3 months.

 - KEEP THE REMAINING LIQUID.
 It will make a delicious stock which adds even more flavour to curries.
 Continue simmering with the lid off for a further 1-2 hours, adding extra water as required.
 At the end the stock should have thickened somewhat, and when cool should have a gelatinous quality.
 Store in the fridge for a few days or freeze in ice cube trays.

 - Always keep raw meat away from other ingredients, and thoroughly clean everything that has been in contact with it.

 - At the end of cooking the ‘seasoned’ oil can be salvaged with a spoon from the top of the liquid, and is ideal for starting to cook meat curries with.